SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 # Semantic Memory

-Soar’s semantic memory is a repository for long-term declarative knowledge, supplement- ing what is contained in short-term working memory (and production memory).
+Soar’s semantic memory is a repository for long-term declarative knowledge, supplementing what is contained in short-term working memory (and production memory).
 Episodic memory, which contains memories of the agent’s experiences, is described in [Chapter 7](./07_EpisodicMemory.md).
 The knowledge encoded in episodic memory is organized temporally, and specific information is embedded